DrC0okie/HEIG_CLD_Labo1/README.md

 8. In the Key pair section, select the Key pair you configured [previously](#Creating-key-pairs) from the drop down list.

 9. In the Network settings section, select the existing security group you configured [previously](#Setting-up-the-security-groups) from the drop down list

+10. You can configure the number of volumes, the amount and type of storage memory you want to use in the "Configure storage" section.
+We have chosen 8GB genera purpose SSD (gp2) that was selected by default.

+11. It is possible to configure advanced parameters such as shutdown behavior, or credit specification.
+We left this section configures by default.

+12. Finally, click on the "Launch instance" button at the bottom of the page

+Note: the instance will quickly start (within 1-10 seconds), however, when the instance has started for the first time, some status check will be performed.
+During those check, it is possible to be unable to connect to your instance with SSH.
+In this case, just wait until the status checks are passed.

+#### Connection to the running instance

+Once the instance is running

 ## Part 3 : Install a web application